teuton-software/asker/README.md

 To execute ASKER, we use `asker` command, with a path to map file (HAML/XML) as argument.

-For example:
+For example, run jedi example:

 ```
-./asker input/en/starwars/jedi.haml # to run jedi example
+./asker input/en/starwars/jedi.haml
 ```

-Then, program saves your output files into the `output` directory.
+* The program saves your output files into the `output` directory.

-In this example, we use a demo input definition file (`input/en/starwars/jedi.haml`), that contains our concept definitions about Jedi's context.
+* In this example, we use a demo input definition file (`input/en/starwars/jedi.haml`), that contains our concept definitions about Jedi's context.

-There are more input HAML/XML files into `input/en` and `input/es` directories.
+* There are more input HAML/XML files into `input/en` and `input/es` directories.

 ---